Planned home maintenance

 - Making sure that heaters cannot be knocked over and that they are not too near to furniture.

 In case of a fire, get everyone out of the building.
 Close all the doors behind you.
 Call 999 and ask for the fire brigade.
 Alert your neighbours.
-Do not go back into the building. contact us to let us know what has happened as soon as possible.
+Do not go back into the building and contact us to let us know what has happened as soon as possible.
 If you reside in a supported communal facility such as Hartfields, please refer to their local Fire Evacuation procedure.

 Smoke and carbon monoxide alarms